hesamurai/nested-sort/README.md

 # Nested Sort

-A JavaScript library to create a nested list of elements
+Nested Sort is a vanilla JavaScript library, without any dependencies, which helps you to sort a nested list of items via drag and drop.
+Unfortunately, it does not support touch screens yet.

 ## Download